exile-watch/splinters/README.md

 ## Description

-this repo will be nuked from the orbit
+this repo will be nuked from the orbit some day

 ## Getting started